irenecelebrin/pands-project/README.md

 - **Petal size.** As already pointed out in the analysis, between Petal length and Petal width there is such a correlation that, based on these variables, it would be possible to predict which species a sample belongs to.

+## VI.
+Wins and challenge of this project

+I decided to create the analysis of the datset as a Python program so that I could practise more what I had been learning during the course.
+When I started, my (probably too ambitious) plan was to create a small but mighty architecture to showcase my skills.
+I planned to have different custom modules to analyze and plot data.
+The reasons behind my choice:
+- improve the readability of my code -- having smaller modules instead of one long script.
+- make is easier to find errors and fix them, when running the code
+- have a more complex but also agile code.

+I still believe that developing smaller modules has helped me achive the first two points, so that counts as a win.

+However, the more I was working on the project, the more I realized that my code was not complex enough, and not agile at all.
+It is quite repetitive instead.
+I am sure that my code could be much more efficient, had I spent more time experimenting with the architecture (or just using Jupyter Notebook and one long file).
+I think this is a limitation of my project, but also a challenge for the projects that will come.

+Thank you,

+Irene Celebrin

 ## IV.
 References